Foreck1/LootTweaker-Docs/docs/type-docs/loot-table.rst

     Removes all loot from the loot table.
 This includes any loot added by a script before this method was run.

-.. java:method:: LootPool addPool(String poolName, int minRolls, int maxRolls, int minBonusRolls, int maxBonusRolls)
+.. java:method:: LootPool addPool(String poolName, float minRolls, float maxRolls, float minBonusRolls, float maxBonusRolls)
     :outertype: LootTable

     Adds a new pool to the table, and returns it.